-Diana Henry’s new book made me think about food – properly think.
-It’s weird to say that a book called Simple is actually quite challenging, but this one is, and I mean that in a good way.
+Diana Henry’s new book though made me think about food – properly think.
+It’s weird to say that a book called Simple is actually quite challenging, but this one is, and in a good way.

 If you’re of a certain age – a ro-ro timetable if ever there was one – you don’t have to go too far back to remember a genuinely simple British food world – at least in most places.
-While I expect nowadays to go to the nearest Sainsbury’s and find my pomegranate molasses, my lemongrass, my Za-atar, it hasn’t always been this way.
-In the village where I grew up, the arrival of Findus frozen ‘French Bread’ pizzas preceded the real thing- both in terms of French bread and pizzas.
+While nowadays I can go to the nearest Sainsbury’s and find pomegranate molasses, lemongrass, Za-atar, it really hasn’t always been this way.
+In the village where I grew up, the arrival of Findus frozen ‘French Bread’ pizzas preceded the real thing- both French bread and pizzas.

-Even though the food universe has expanded massively since the turn of the century – supermarkets are nothing like they used to be, even ten years ago – we now seem on a curve of expecting more and yet more.
-It’s no longer as straightforward to pin down “simple” when the exotic is everyday and any cookery magazine might be filled with stuff I need to get online to feel I’m making it properly.
+Even though the food universe has expanded massively – supermarkets are nothing like they used to be, even ten years ago – we now seem on a curve of expecting more and yet more out of our easy.
+It’s no longer as straightforward to pin down “simple” when the exotic is everyday and any cookery magazine might be filled with stuff you can only buy online to make it properly.

 Even today, it’s no Borough Market around here.
 In my town’s biggest shop you might not get fresh coriander some days.
 Sumac?
 Forget it.
 So if I was to start listing the ingredients in Simple that I can’t get two seconds from my kitchen I could quite easily get disgruntled.
 No matter how expanded the “foodie” matrix, I’m still not going to find some of these bits and bobs easily.
 But I won’t get disgruntled, because this preamble is my way of saying that grumbling about ingredients would be missing the enjoyment of Simple, and maybe even the point.
 I started out that way inclined, but by the end of a few weeks with the book, I had changed my view.